nextpyp/pyp/docs/tutorials/import_export.rst

 Tomography
 ----------

-.. nextpyp:: Import tomography project from \*.star files
+.. nextpyp:: Importing a tomography project from \*.star files
   :collapsible: open

   * Create or navigate to an existing project in ``nextPYP``